DOI-USGS/ISIS3/Public-Release-Process.md

 * Send an email to all of astro (GS-G-AZflg Astro <gs-g-azflg_astro@usgs.gov>) informing them of internal availability.

     * Your e-mail can simply be a link to the external announcement.

+## Step 12: Update the Release Schedule

+Update the [release schedule](https://github.com/USGS-Astrogeology/ISIS3/wiki/Release-Schedule) with the date of the release and update any future releases with the appropriate dates.
+Releases should be nominally 3 months apart.

 ## Problems